syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Public-methods-and-events.md

 ### Legend Item Click

-The `LegendItemClick` event is triggered on clicking the legend item.
+The `LegendItemClick` event is triggered when the legend item is clicked.

 {% highlight CSHTML %}